-On the anniversary of the onset of World War One, this exhibition revisits the little known correspondence between Einstein and Freud on the subject of war and the possibility of avoiding it.
+On the anniversary of the start of the First World War, this exhibition revisits correspondence between Albert Einstein and Sigmund Freud on the subject of war and the possibility of avoiding it.

-Themes of propaganda, disillusionment, the 'pleasure of war' and the psychological aspects of conflict are explored, not only through Freud’s writings, but also through contemporary art and poetry.
+Themes of propaganda, disillusionment, the ‘pleasure of war’ and the psychological aspects of conflict are explored through Freud’s writings, contemporary art and poetry.

-The exhibition also reflects on the Freud family’s experience of war, when three sons served on the front line, while the family waited anxiously for them, enduring considerable hardship at home.
+The exhibition reflects on the Freud family’s experience of war, with three sons serving on the front line, while the family waited anxiously for them, enduring considerable hardship at home.

-Politicians, journalists and academics will be giving their thoughts and visitors too will have the opportunity to add their answers to Einstein’s enduring question: ‘Is there any way of delivering mankind from the menace of war?’
+Politicians, journalists and academics share their thoughts and visitors have the opportunity to contribute their answers to Einstein’s enduring question: “Is there any way of delivering mankind from the menace of war?”

-Contributors of written statements include Sebastian Faulks, Clare Short, Edgar Jones, Ben Griffin and others.
+Contributors include: Sebastian Faulks, Clare Short, Edgar Jones, Ben Griffin and others.